kangu/fulger-docs/docs/intro.md

 You could have all services running on a single machine, but for practical reasons things should be separated like so:
-* Bitcoin + Lightning nodes running on their own dedicated machine, over Tor for increased security.
+* Bitcoin + Lightning nodes running on their own dedicated machine, most conveniently through tools like [Umbrel](https://umbrel.com)
 * CouchDB + NodeJS running on a publicly available host

 The bitcoin node is only available on the local network where it's running, the only connection